Ryan Coisson: Building Wealth and Managing Risk

 12:43.42 – Ryan Coisson

-How much does that grow by next year um it’s not uncommon that you could have your entire portfolio grow 5 % or 10 um, you know the just little pay raises as I’d like to call them.
-You know the folks over at Coca-cola are great people.
+For example, how much does that grow by next year?
+It’s not uncommon that you could have your entire portfolio grow 5% or 10%.
+The little pay raises as I’d like to call them.
+The folks over at Coca-Cola are great people.
 They work really hard on my behalf.
 They raise their dividend.
 They’re giving me a little pay raise and I appreciate that right?
-So that’s how I kind of think about that and so over time you know that maybe starts off as a trickle but then over time that becomes bigger and bigger and bigger and bigger now.
-Ah talk before about sort of this yield trap.
+So that’s how I kind of think about that and so over time, that maybe starts off as a trickle but then over time that becomes bigger and bigger now.
+Talk before about sort of this yield trap.
 Right?
-And so what is a yield trap because I think that this is something when someone hears income investors they often think well I want more income right now right? which it could be valuable right?
-But in reality what we want to think about is I don’t want to.
-Buy some company that’s paying me a 10% yield today unless maybe I really need that income at this very moment.
-I’m in my seventies or something but for someone my age I care a lot more about one if they pay a super high yield and it’s been inconsistent.
-It has a far greater likelihood of going away or just being completely cut altogether.
-That’s not how I want to deploy my capital.
-I want safe, secure, strong companies well diversified and they meet very specific criteria for me.
-Um two I’m not looking just for that yield.
+And what is a yield trap because I think that this is something when someone hears income investors they often think well I want more income right now right? which it could be valuable right?
+But in reality what we want to think about is I don’t want to buy some company that’s paying me a 10% yield today, unless maybe I really need that income at this very moment.

 16:23.71 – Brian David Crane